peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  bernoulli_x(self, f, x)
      |      Bernoulli factory with a given probability: B(p) => B(x) (Mendo 2019).
-     |          Mendo calls Bernoulli factories "non-randomized" if their randomness
+     |          Mendo calls Bernoulli factories "nonrandomized" if their randomness
      |          is based entirely on the underlying coin.
      |      - f: Function that returns 1 if heads and 0 if tails.
      |      - x: Desired probability, in [0, 1].